HWeber-tech/emp_proving_ground_v1/docs/performance/trading_throughput_monitoring.md

 cooldowns with observed behaviour.
 This guardrail satisfies the roadmap’s need to damp oscillatory bursts while keeping throttle explanations transparent.

+### Throttle sizing multipliers

+Governance teams can now soften bursty tactics instead of blocking them outright by setting `TradeThrottleConfig.multiplier`.
+When present, the trading manager scales validated trade quantities by the multiplier before reserving exposure and dispatching the order.
+The adjustment is recorded as a `throttle_scaled` experiment event, increments the execution stats via `throttle_scalings`, and surfaces a `throttle_multiplier` summary on trade outcomes so runbooks and dashboards capture both the original and adjusted sizes.
+Runtime configuration honours the `TRADE_THROTTLE_MULTIPLIER` extra, and throttle snapshots now expose the configured multiplier for observability.

 ### Window reset telemetry

 Throttle snapshots now report how saturated the rolling window is and when it